fenetikm/dotfiles/.config/yabai/notes.md

 - when slack huddle is activated, and on display 2, make floated and centred
 - plugging in screen, space 2 is empty - quickest way to re-setup
 - same as above but with other spaces - is that because I have set space 2 to display 2, only?
+- open a browser in middle window - although, this is in the context of code review... maybe something simpler?

 ### Yabai
 - Label spaces and displays